hpssjellis/aMCC/README.md

 Activities might include:

-1. At the end of their shower turning the water it cold for a minute
+1. At the end of their shower turning the water on cold for a minute
 2. Eating a vegetable when know one is looking
 3. Randomly doing pushups or situps                                                 <br><br>
 4. Being nice to someone they don't know when know one else is around